 The color panel screen is easily controlled using the top-mounted dial.
 Simply turn and press to select the desired option.
-Beyond picking the type of drink you want, you can choose the temperature, strength (5 settings – from extra mild to extra strong), and volume.
+Beyond picking the type of drink you want, you can choose the temperature, strength (5 settings – from extra-mild to extra-strong), and volume.

 The screen also tells you what it needs, such as adding extra beans or filling the water tank, and what it’s doing, such as going through a rinse cycle.
 You can choose to display the text in multiple languages, so if you have some time on your hands, you can change it to something random and challenge yourself to find the right option to change it back to your preferred language!

-The unit has an energy saving mode that, again, you can adjust to tell the machine how long it should be idle before going to sleep.
+The unit has an energy-saving mode that, again, you can adjust to tell the machine how long it should be idle before going to sleep.

 The jury does seem to be out vis-à-vis the milk container.
 On the plus side, it can store cold milk for up to 8 hours and produces great milk texture, courtesy of Jura’s ‘fine foam’ technology.

 On the negative side, it is quite awkward to use, as the tube has to be inserted correctly to work and it needs to be cleaned out after each use.
 In addition, if you’re a skilled or newbie home barista you might find you miss the control a steam wand offers.
-It also doesn’t work that great with non-dairy milks.
+It also doesn’t work that great with non-dairy milk.